initia-labs/vesting/README.md

 # Vesting

-The vesting mechanism is will be utilized for both team and investors when receiving their allocated tokens.
+The vesting mechanism will be utilized for both the team and investors when receiving their allocated tokens.

-## Vesting Manager
+> [!IMPORTANT]

-The admin capability will be transferred to the L1 governance account.
+> The administrative capabilities will be transferred to the L1 governance account.